When will the next prime minister be announced?

 The resignation of home secretary Suella Braverman followed five days later along with an unedifying melee in the Commons during a vote on fracking, prompting many Tories to call time on the former foreign secretary’s blunder-ridden tenure.

-Following her resignation announcement on Thursday lunchtime, her rivals have begun to weigh up fresh leadership bids, with Mr Hunt and Michael Gove quick to rule themselves out and Boris Johnson just as fast to let it be known that he is interested in an unlikely, Berlusconi-esque comeback.
+Following her resignation announcement on Thursday lunchtime, her rivals began to weigh up fresh leadership bids, with the likes of Mr Hunt, Michael Gove and Ben Wallace quick to rule themselves out and Boris Johnson eventually aborting a Berlusconi-esque comeback bid despite rushing back from a luxury holiday in the Dominican Republic to canvas support from MPs.

-The bookies’ early favourites, meanwhile, appear to be Rishi Sunak, who was so right about Ms Truss’s “fairy tale” tax follies and who likewise appears keen, along with Commons leader Penny Mordaunt and defence secretary Ben Wallace.
+It now looks like being a straight fight between Rishi Sunak, who was so right about Ms Truss’s “fairy tale” tax follies, and Commons leader Penny Mordaunt.

-While details are scant so far on how the process will play out, Ms Truss said in her statement – which followed a private meeting with 1922 Committee chairman Sir Graham Brady – that a new prime minister would be in place by the end of next week.
+As to how the process will play out, Ms Truss said in her statement – which followed a private meeting with 1922 Committee chairman Sir Graham Brady – that a new PM would be in place by the end of this week.

-Sir Graham has since elaborated that that means Friday 28 October.
+Sir Graham subsequently elaborated that this meant Friday 28 October, if not before.

 “We are deeply conscious of the imperative in the national interest in resolving this quickly,” he told reporters in Westminster.